Learning without Forgetting for Vision-Language Models: Experiment

 \subsection{Benchmark Comparison}

-We report the results on nine benchmark datasets using ViT-B/16 (OpenCLIP LAION-400M) in Table~\ref{tab:benchmark} and Figure~\ref{figure:benchmark}.
+We report the results on nine benchmark datasets using CLIP with ViT-B/16 (OpenCLIP LAION-400M) in Table~\ref{tab:supp_benchmark} and Figure~\ref{figure:supp_benchmark}, \ref{figure:benchmark_large_base}.
 These splits include the scenarios with large and small base classes.
 Notably, \name consistently achieves the best performance among all the methods compared.
 Sequential finetuning of the model with contrastive loss leads to significant forgetting, irrespective of the tuning techniques employed (\eg, LiT and CoOp).
 Since SimpleCIL and ZS-CLIP do not finetune the model parameters, they achieve competitive results by transferring the knowledge from the pre-training stage into the downstream tasks.
 However, most methods achieve better performance than ZS-CLIP, indicating the importance of incremental learning on downstream tasks.

-Specifically, we can draw three key conclusions from these results.
-1) The first stage performance of \name surpasses that of the typical prompt learning method, CoOp, thus validating the effectiveness of learning projections for downstream tasks.
-2) The performance curve of \name consistently ranks at the top across all methods, demonstrating its capability to resist forgetting.
-3) Compared to vision-only methods (\ie, L2P and DualPrompt), \name exhibits substantial improvement, indicating textual and visual information can be co-adapted to facilitate incremental learning.
+It must be noted that the performance of L2P, DualPrompt, and CODA-Prompt are reproduced with CLIP's visual branch, which results in a different performance from the original papers.
+Specifically, we can draw three key conclusions from these results. \begin{itemize} \item The first stage performance of \name surpasses that of the typical prompt learning method, CoOp, thus validating the effectiveness of learning projections for downstream tasks. \item The performance curve of \name consistently ranks at the top across all methods, demonstrating its capability to resist forgetting. \item Compared to vision-only methods (\ie, L2P, DualPrompt, CODA-Prompt, DAP), \name exhibits substantial improvement, indicating textual and visual information can be co-adapted to facilitate incremental learning. \end{itemize}